zenangst/Spots/Documentation/Getting started guide.md

 ### The final result.

-So our final verison of `AppDelegate` ended up looking like this.
+So our final version of `AppDelegate` ended up looking like this.

 ```swift
 import UIKit